Cyphrme/Coze/README.md

 }
 ```

-- `rvk` - Unix timestamp of when the key was revoked.
+- `rvk` - Unix timestamp of key expiry.

 Coze explicitly defines a self-revoke method so that third parties may revoke
 leaked keys.
 Systems storing Coze keys should provide an interface permitting a
-given Coze key to be marked as revoked by receiving a self-revoke message.
+given Coze key to be marked as expired by receiving a self-revoke message.
-Self-revokes with future times must immediately be considered as revoked.
+Self-revokes with future times must immediately be considered as expired.

-`rvk` must and `iat` should be a positive integer less than 2^53 – 1
+`rvk` and `iat` must be a positive integer less than 2^53 – 1
 (9,007,199,254,740,991), which is the integer precision limit specified by
 IEEE754 minus one.
 Revoke checks must error if `rvk` is not an integer or larger
 than 2^53 - 1.

-Key expiration policies, key rotation, and alternative revocation methods are
+Key expiration policies, key rotation, backdating, and alternative revocation
-outside the scope of Coze.
+methods are outside the scope of Coze.

 ## Alg